MisinformedOwl/Asteroids/README.md

 There is also a debug option, which will show a variety of information such as player ship hitbox, closeness from asteroids. and vision lines from the AI drone.
 Be warned this will cause a decrease in performance towards the late stages of the game.

 Next you are given the option between training and playing.
 Training trains the AI in a simulation where the only ship in the game is itself.
 It will learn after every death and update the rules it uses.

-Whereas play involves you shooitng asteroids with the help of a AI companion.
+Whereas play involves you shooting asteroids with the help of a AI companion.

+> Training

+One of the options presented to the user is the train button. clicking this will cause the AI to play the game repeatedly, learning after each iteration.
+This process takes time, after all there are over 4000 rules to work with.
+However after closing the window the AI is automatically updated and ready to be used in play.

 > The controls